spamalot/quichem/SYNTAX.rst

 Recent Changes
 --------------
+- **[2014-03-26]** All equation arrows listed in the IUPAC Green book are now supported (previously only the net forward reaction arrow was supported).
+- **[2014-03-12]** Most states of aggregation listed in the IUPAC Green Book are now supported (previously only aq, s, g, and l were supported).
 - **[2014-03-12]** Error messages are now significantly more helpful.
 - **[2014-03-12]** Groups of elements that needed backtracking to disambiguate are now automatically handled by the change to ``modgrammar``.